codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 ## Python Autostart Script

-*WARNING*: The Current Working Director of the script is the autostart directory!
+*NOTE*: The Current Working Director of the script is the autostart directory!
-Change one directory up to autostart folder.
+Change one directory up to the autostart folder.

 ```
 cd /home/pi/Scripts/autostart